RobertDWhite/WhiteMatterTech/content/posts/how-to-connect-to-your-unifi-dream-machine-or-unvr-with-ssl-from-lets-encrypt/index.md

 Like mentioned above, anytime you make services available to the world, you should protect your resources with strong passwords.
 I recommend a password manager to help with this.
 I use [1Password](https://1password.com/) and a [Yubikey](https://www.amazon.com/Yubico-Authentication-Security-Supported-Accounts/dp/B08DHL1YDL/ref=sr_1_4?dchild=1&keywords=yubikey&qid=1632281315&sr=8-4).

-> As always, if you have any questions, feel free to post below or reach out to me at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
 >
 > Thanks for reading!
+>
+> Robert